 Rules and Regulations for Public Restrooms

 Some may be surprised to learn there are several guidelines regarding the use of public bathrooms, and there are even official public restroom laws all commercial operations must follow.
 The Occupational Safety and Health Administration (OSHA) and the Americans with Disabilities Act (ADA) are the two primary regulators, but the International Plumbing Code (IPC) governs the nitty-gritty details of bathrooms, including some of the fixtures.
+The first step to remodeling a commercial bathroom is ensuring that your plans and designs meet the following regulatory requirements.

 Does a Business Have to Have a Public Restroom?